 A common story we hear from women diagnosed with breast cancer is that they had a feeling something was wrong and were too afraid to see the doctor about a lump they felt.
 Understanding the power of the faith community and the important role faith plays in the lives of African-American and Hispanic women, Pin-A-Sister™/Examínate Comadre™ engages clergy from various denominations, religious and spiritual backgrounds to promote the importance of healthy living and encourage women to get regular mammography screenings and become better stewards of their health.
 By reaching women with this powerful message and leveraging the “power of the pulpit,” the campaign continues to build momentum and inform women about the benefits of early detection and treatment.
 In fact, over its ten-year history the campaign has spread to other organizations such as sororities, professional organizations and other community anchors who use the initiative to spread the word to their members.

 The 2017 Pin-A-Sister™/Examínate Comadre™ program is supported in part through a generous donation from the Hospira Foundation.
 The Hospira Foundation was the philanthropic affiliate of Hospira, Inc. Hospira, Inc. was acquired by Pfizer Inc. in September 2015.

-According to a 2005 research study in which African-American women heard, read or saw information about breast cancer four or more times in church-sponsored activities, they were 15 times more likely to report getting a mammogram within the past year than those who encountered information only once.
+According to a 2005 research study, African-American women who heard, read or saw information about breast cancer four or more times in church-sponsored activities were 15 times more likely to report getting a mammogram within the past year than those who encountered information only once.